-Beethoven was a notorious workaholic who preferred to leave things like grooming, laundry and housework to mear mortals to worry about.
-Things came crashing down to earth when in 1820, Beethoven went out for a walk in Weiner Neustadt.
-He eventually got lost, and was caught looking into the windows of dwellings looking for people to ask for help.
-A beat cop saw him peeping through someone’s curtains and promptly arrested him for vagrancy.
+Beethoven was a notorious workaholic who preferred to leave things like grooming, laundry, and housework to mear mortals to worry about.
+Things came crashing down to earth when in 1820, Beethoven went out for a walk in the Austrian town of Weiner Neustadt.
+He became lost and started peering into the windows of homes looking for someone to ask for help.
+A beat cop saw him peeping through someone’s curtains and arrested him for vagrancy.

 While in jail, Beethoven gave the constables a piece of his mind.
 One policeman reportedly went to a commissioner for help in dealing with him.
 “Herr Commissioner,” he said, “We have arrested a man who gives us no rest, and yells all the time that he is Beethoven.”

-A very angry Beethoven remained in jail until the city’s musical director (Herr Herzog) came to collect him.
+A very angry Beethoven remained in jail until the city’s musical director (Herr Herzog) came to bail him out.